nalexandru/NekoEngine/README.md

 ### Build instructions

+#### Windows

 1. Clone the repository
 2. Clone the data repository found at https://github.com/nalexandru/NekoEngineData in SOURCE_DIR\bin\Data
 3. Build NekoEngine.sln

+#### Linux

+1. Install prerequisites.
+On Debian based systems you need to install the following packages:
+	* gcc
+	* libx11-dev
+	* libopenal-dev
+	* libluajit-5.1-dev
+	* libphysfs-dev
+	* libgl-dev
+	* cmake
+2. Clone the repository
+2. Clone the data repository found at https://github.com/nalexandru/NekoEngineData in SOURCE_DIR\bin\Data
+3. Build the project with CMake

 ### Notes
 * The D3D12 renderer only supports DXR at the moment, so a GPU with HW ray tracing is required.